eason329/AMD-SATA-unsupported/README.md

-# AMDAHCIPortInjector
+# AMDAHCIPort

 The kext expands the original [AHCIPortInjector.kext](https://www.insanelymac.com/forum/files/file/436-ahciportinjectorkext/).
 This kext can now injects `AMD FCH SATA Controller` in AHCI mode, which is never supported by macOS.

+Note: The `CtlnaAMDAHCIPort.kext`, which is based on `CtlnaAHCIPort.kext`, has not been tested and may not work (Remind that this controller is not Intel).
+Upon using this kext, you may need to block `AppleAHCIPort`.

+# macOS Compatibility

+`macOS 11 (Big Sur)` and `macOS 12 (Monterey)`.
+Other version may work but not tested.

 # Installation

 * Download the repo as ZIP
 * Unzip the kext
 * Put the kext into OC/Kexts (or CLOVER/kexts/others) in your EFI folder
-  * Make sure **NOT** to add AHCIPortInjector.kext as they are duplicated
 * Add the kext in config.plist

 And you are done.
-Boot to macOS and test if the text works.
+Boot to macOS and test if the kext works.

 # FAQ